Timo Werner

-Timo Werner (/de/; born 6 March 1996) is a German professional footballer who plays as a forward for club RB Leipzig and the Germany national team.
+Timo Werner (/de/; born 6 March 1996) is a German professional footballer who plays as a forward for Major League Soccer club San Jose Earthquakes.

 Werner began his senior club career in 2013 playing for VfB Stuttgart, becoming the club's youngest debutant and youngest goalscorer.
 He signed for RB Leipzig in 2016, aged 20, for a then club record transfer fee of €10 million.
 With Leipzig, he set the record as the youngest player to reach 150 and 200 appearances in the Bundesliga.
 Werner also finished as the league's second highest goalscorer in the 2019–20 season.
 After becoming Leipzig's all-time top goalscorer, Werner departed to Chelsea in 2020 for a reported fee worth €50 million, winning the UEFA Champions League in his first season at the club.
 He later returned to Leipzig in August 2022 for a reported fee of £25.3 million.

 A German international, Werner was a prolific goalscorer at youth international level for Germany, scoring 34 goals in 48 appearances across the various age group levels.
 Werner made his senior debut in 2017 and helped Germany win the 2017 FIFA Confederations Cup, winning the Golden Boot as the tournament's highest goalscorer.
 He also represented Germany at the 2018 FIFA World Cup and UEFA Euro 2020.